Sweeney Schriner: Playing career

 The New York Americans invited Schriner to their training camp in 1933.
 They were impressed with his skating ability and signed him to a contract to play for their International Hockey League (IHL) affiliate, the Syracuse Stars.
 He appeared in 44 games with the Stars in 1933–34 where he totaled 18 goals and 11 assists.
 The Americans promoted him to their lineup to start the 1934–35 NHL season, and in doing so, made Schriner one of the first Russian-born players in NHL history.
 He quickly emerged as an offensive star; he was third in scoring among players in the Canadian Division at the midway point of the season.
 The NHL named him rookie of the year after he finished the year with 18 goals and 40 points.

 Schriner continued to display his scoring ability in his second season.
 He scored four goals in a 5–5 tie with the Toronto Maple Leafs in the Americans' second game of the 1935–36 season, en route to a 45-point season that led the league in scoring.
 Additionally, the Canadian Press voted him to the first All-Star team for the season.
 He again led the league in scoring in 1936–37, with 46 points, and was named to the second All-Star team.
 Prior to the start of the 1937–38 NHL season, Schriner played for the NHL All-Stars at the Howie Morenz Memorial Game.
 The game was a fundraiser to support the family of Howie Morenz, a Montreal Canadiens star who died due to complications following a broken leg suffered the previous season.
 Schriner scored one goal in a 6–5 victory by the All-Stars over the Canadiens.

 After five seasons in New York, the Americans dealt Schriner to the Maple Leafs in May 1939 in exchange for five players: Jimmy Fowler, Busher Jackson, Murray Armstrong, Doc Romnes and Buzz Boll.
 The five-for-one trade was unprecedented in the NHL at that time.
 Schriner remained an effective scorer in Toronto, where he earned his second first All-Star team selection of his career in 1940–41.
-One year later, he was instrumental in the Leafs' comeback in the 1942 Stanley Cup Finals.
+One year later, he was instrumental in the Leafs' comeback in the 1942 Stanley Cup Final.
 He scored the tying and winning goals in Toronto's 3–1 victory in the seventh game against the Detroit Red Wings to win the Stanley Cup, a moment described as being one of his greatest thrills in hockey.
 It was Toronto's first championship in ten years, and the Maple Leafs became the first team in NHL history to overcome a 3–0 series deficit to win a best-of-seven playoff series with their victory over Detroit.